A Selected Chronological Bibliography of

 (US), Anne O'Garra (US), and Kenneth M. Murphy (US) showed the development of

-regulatory pathway may have evolved to enable innate immune cells, through
+pathway may have evolved to enable innate immune cells, through interactions

-interactions with microbial pathogens, to direct development of specific
+with microbial pathogens, to direct development of specific immunity toward the

-(US) found that apolipoprotein E (a serum transporter of cholesterol) is
+apolipoprotein E (a serum transporter of cholesterol) is immunochemically

-immunochemically localized to the senile plaques, vascular amyloid, and
+localized to the senile plaques, vascular amyloid, and neurofibrillary tangles

-in cerebrospinal fluid binds to synthetic beta A4 peptide (the primary
+cerebrospinal fluid binds to synthetic beta A4 peptide (the primary constituent

-constituent of the senile plaque) with high avidity.
-Amino acids 12-28 of the
+of the senile plaque) with high avidity.
+Amino acids 12-28 of the beta A4

-beta A4 peptide are required.
-The gene for apolipoprotein E is located
+peptide are required.
+The gene for apolipoprotein E is located on chromosome

-on chromosome 19q13.2, within the region previously associated with linkage of late-onset familial Alzheimer disease.
+19q13.2, within the region previously associated with linkage of late-onset familial Alzheimer disease.
+Analysis

 Gary Kalkut (US), Gabriel Sosne (US), Tobias Kieser (GB), Gary J. Sarkis (US),